 A 501(c)(3) nonprofit United Way partner agency since 1984, Childcare Resources makes quality and affordable child care happen in central Alabama, and we expect our agency to aspire to the same standards of quality that we promote.
-By providing superior quality customer service, professional programs and services that are delivered at low to no cost, Childcare Resources is committed to strengthening our community by supporting families with children, preparing them to succeed in school and life.
+Childcare Resources is the only child care resource and referral agency in the south to achieve National Quality Assurance for best practices from Child Care Aware of America, a designation which was attained in 2012 and is valid until 2017.
+By providing quality customer service, professional programs and services that are delivered at low to no cost, Childcare Resources is committed to strengthening our community by supporting families with children, preparing them to succeed in school and life.
 The agency serves Blount, Jefferson, Shelby and Walker counties.